-Let me start out by saying that I kind of under-estimated Route 66.
+Let me start out by saying that I kind of under-estimated this Route 66 road trip.
 I love a good road trip.
 But, most of the time I based my road trips around certain photo destinations.
 And while there’s lots to photograph on “the mother road”, it’s not really a “photography destination”.

 Early in the trip, I was struggling to find things to photograph that didn’t feel cliché or simple.
 I found myself fighting a rut.

-But, as the trip wore on, I started to understand it.
-I started to feel the vibe, and the energy of the road.
+But, as the road trip wore on, I started to understand it.
+I started to feel the vibe, and the energy of the mother road.
 I started to learn a lot about my own photography as I moved along.
 I learned something really important: though they might not be classic photo locations, the most rewarding images are ones that you’ve made and that are unique.
-And, I think along this journey I made more unique images than I did in Patagonia – even if they might not have seemed epic.
+And I think that along this Route 66 road trip, I made more unique images than I did in Patagonia – even if they might not have seemed epic.

 I felt like a photographer on this trip.
 In Patagonia, I almost felt like a technician.
 I really thankful to this trip for bringing me back on the art side of things.